How to Grow, Plant, and Care For Split Leaf Philodendron

 Are They Poisonous?

-Split Leaf Philodendrons are toxic to pets and should be kept away from all prying paws.
-They contain calcium oxalate crystals that can cause pain, swelling, and a host of other health issues when ingested.
+Split leaf philodendrons are toxic to pets and should be kept out of reach of curious paws.
+They contain calcium oxalate crystals, which can cause pain, swelling, and a range of other health issues if ingested.

 Can They Be Planted Outside?

-In tropical and subtropical regions with winter temperatures above 55F, they can be planted outside.
-They are great leafy plants for tropical foliage gardens and make good companions with other plants in the Arum family, such as Anthuriums.
+In tropical and subtropical regions where winter temperatures stay above 55°F (13°C, split leaf philodendrons can be planted outdoors.
+They make excellent additions to tropical foliage gardens and pair well with other members of the Arum family, such as anthuriums.

 When Can I Propagate Split Leaf Philodendron?